autobooks/autobooks-ios/README.md

     navigationBar.standardAppearance = customAppearance
 ```

+For the most complex styling requirements, you may also use the `navigationBarClass` and `toolbarClass` to supply custom `UINavigationBar` and `UIToolbar` subclasses to the `UINavigationController` on instantiation.
+This is *in addition to* any styling that occurs as part of supplying `UINavigationBarAppearance` objects.

 ### Notifications

 An SDK consumer will often need to know about user activity internal to the SDK to prevent a timeout in the hosting application.
 To receive notifications about both web and native activity, subscribe to  `AB.Notifications.userActivity`: